ericcornelissen/ades/RULES.md

 ## <a id="ADES100"></a> ADES100 - Expression in `run:` directive

-When an expression appears in a `run:` directive you can avoid any potential attacks by extracting the expression into an environment variable and using the environment variable instead.
+When an expression appears in a `run:` directive you can avoid potential attacks by extracting the expression into an environment variable and using the environment variable instead.

 For example, given the workflow snippet: